benwiz/graphics/README.md

   - Delaunay Ripple
     - Setup
       - Create some amount of points (state)
+        - health
+        - x
+        - y
+        - d(irection)
       - Init an empty list of triangles (state)
     - Update
-      - Move points
+      - Move points.
+Decrement health.
+Spawn a few random points.
       - Calculate triangles
     - Draw
       - Draw some lines.
 Draw some fills.
-Use one color with different saturation and value.
+Use one hue at a time with different saturation and value.

 - Next
   - Stretch Pixels